mduchoslav/Evomics_Intro_to_R/README.md

-# Teaching
+# Evomics_Intro_to_R

-Workflows for teaching courses in genomics
+Materials for practical "Introduction to R" tought at Workshop on Genomics in Český Krumlov